-Are there any conditions that prevent us from having a dental implant?
+Are there any conditions that prevent us from having a dental implant in Iran?
 Are there any restrictions on dental implants?

 Is there a disease or physical condition that affects implant placement?